 This bike easily wins five stars!

-Best exercise bike in the high-end bracket: Schwinn Airdyne Pro Exercise Bike
+Best high-end exercise bike for home: Schwinn Airdyne Pro Exercise Bike

 Aggressive Inertia and the Smooth Ride